remnrem/luna-doc/docs/ref/epochs.md

 Now `DUR` is fixed at 5 seconds for each epoch; note how the start times are the same as above (e.g. 3043.70 seconds for the first epoch) but now the end is altered, reflecting the effect of `start w=5`.

-!!! hint "Reducing/expanded annotations to epochs"
+!!! hint "Reducing/expanding annotations to epochs"
     If requested, note
     that either `start`, `midpoint` or `stop` are applied first (i.e. shrinking the annotation to a single time-point), followed by either `w`, `w-before` or `w-after` (i.e. expanding the interval either before, after or around (centered on) that time-point.
-Note that it is also possible to apply the `w*` expansion options with first reducing the annotations by `start`, `midpoint` or `stop`.
+Note that it is also possible to apply the `w*` expansion options by first reducing the annotations by `start`, `midpoint` or `stop`.
 This expands the interval by the requested number of seconds, at either the start (`w-before`), the end (`w-after`) or at both start and end (`w`).